DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-250hohr.md

 ## Information Panels
 {{% w3-notice-icon type="success" heading="Intended Use" %}}
-We have designer our signature Hemp Oil Heat Rub to penatrate sore muscles and joints by using and aging CBD, derived from the Hemp Plant, Hemp Seed Oil, Arnica, and 20 Essential Oils and Herbs in a certain blend to get the job done!
+We have designed our signature Hemp Oil Heat Rub to penatrate sore muscles and joints by using and aging CBD, derived from the Hemp Plant, Hemp Seed Oil, Arnica, and 20 Essential Oils and Herbs in a certain blend to get the job done!
 {{% /w3-notice-icon %}}

 {{% w3-alert-icon